 Coca-Cola

 This is the most influential company in terms of UGC.
-During major international events, such as soccer tournaments or popular holidays, Coca-Cola invites its customers to share their posts with its products.
+During major international events, such as soccer tournaments or popular holidays, Coca-Cola encourages its customers to share their posts with its products.

 The latest initiative was to personalize the bottle with the word or name of one’s choice and to pose next to the bottle.
 A worldwide success imagined by great marketing specialists!